North Carolina Tar Heels Football Picks Up Two Key High School Recruits Today:Raneiria Dilworth(Glenn HS) and Jared Wilson(West Forsyth HS) headed to the Hill[Where does this leave Payton Page(Dudley HS) and Travis Shaw(Grimsley HS)?]

 These two kids are both from Forsyth County and they were highly sought after, by all of the ACC schools and the key schools from the SEC…Alabama was one of their chief suitors and then here comes the North Carolina Tar Heels, and they grabbed them both today…

-Raneiria Dilworth, from Glenn High School, in Kernersville, N.C. and Josh Wilson, from West Forsyth High School, in Clemmons, N.C., are both headed to the Heels….
+Raneiria Dilworth, from Glenn High School, in Kernersville, N.C. and Jared Wilson, from West Forsyth High School, in Clemmons, N.C., are both headed to the Heels….

 Mack Brown pulled them both into the UNC Tar Heels fold today, with Dilworth committing to the Heels at around 4pm, and then Wilson coming on board with his verbal commitment at 4:30pm this afternoon/Friday afternoon….

-Raneiria Dilworth at 6’3/205 and he’s an Outside Linebacker, then there’s Josh Wilson at 6’3/345 and Wilson lines up on the offensive line, at offensive guard, for now…
+Raneiria/RaRa Dilworth at 6’3/205 and he’s an Outside Linebacker, then there’s Jared Wilson at 6’3/345 and Wilson lines up on the offensive line, at offensive guard, for now…

 CLICK HERE for the Twitter details from Tar Heel Illustrated….